GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 inside a GMT shell script.
 The latter is useful to switch to a certain GMT version on a per-script basis.

-For GMT releases prior to GMT-5.x which only provide the module commands, we need a slightly modified version of the wrapper script:
+For GMT releases prior to GMT 5 which only provide the module commands, we need a slightly modified version of the wrapper script:

 .. code-block:: bash